A human brain can only concentrate and pay attention to one thing at a time.

 This is actually a great design of the brain… it needs to pay attention to key things, so anything that can be done subconsciously and habitually saves energy and mental space for other key tasks in the day that need focus.

-The problem is that if you have an eating disorder that is hard wired and part now of your subconscious and automatic behaviour patterns then when you are focused and paying attention to other things in your life, your brain will only be able to go to the autopilot that it knows well when it comes to eating or resting (i.e. habitual disordered behaviours).
+The problem is that if you have an eating disorder that is hard wired and part now of your subconscious and automatic behaviour patterns, then when you are focused and paying attention to other things in your life, your brain will only be able to go to the autopilot that it knows well when it comes to eating or resting (i.e. habitual disordered behaviours).

-But it’s not easy and this is why eating disorder recovery is also SO mentally exhausting and why letting even tiny life distractions get in the way can be so dangerous… Recovery takes full focus (or as much as we can give) for a long time on a conscious level and repetition to ingrain it.
+But it’s not easy and this is why eating disorder recovery is also SO mentally exhausting and why letting even tiny life distractions get in the way can be so dangerous… Recovery takes full focus (or as much as you can give) for a long time on a conscious level and repetition to ingrain it.

 Life distractions that shift attention are to be avoided….